Azure/azure-iot-sdk-node/doc/node-devbox-setup.md

 This will probably take serveral minutes to run.

-The SDK ships in a few separate NPM packages that depend on each other.
-Once the repository has been cloned, some features span across multiple packages so in order to build and test these features, we need to "link" those package together in a single environment.
-We use the awesome [lerna.js](https://lernajs.io) to do that, so you have to install this first.
+The SDK ships in multiple NPM packages that depend on one another.
+We use [lerna.js](https://lernajs.io) to "link" those package together in a single environment.
 At a prompt with administrative privileges:

 ```
 npm install -g lerna
 ```

-Once lerna is installed, you can set up your development environment by running the `bootstrap command` at the root of the repository: This will install all dependencies and link packages together.
+Once lerna is installed, you can set up your development environment by running the `bootstrap command` at the root of the repository.
+This installs all dependencies and links packages together.
+We add the `--hoist` option to eliminate duplicate dependencies and reduce the time and space requirements of the cloned repository.

 ```
 lerna bootstrap --hoist